jssql1234/docs-sqlpay/docs/integration/vision/task/user_view/assignment.md

 ### Milestone and Reward

-Users can view the reward for each milestone and are entitled to it once the task's completion percentage reaches the milestone percentage (after manager **approved** the submitted log file).
+Users can view the reward for each milestone and become entitled to it once the task’s completion percentage reaches the milestone, after the manager **approves** the submitted log file.

 ![Assignment Reward](../../../../../static/img/integration/vision/task/asgmtReward.png)